rust-lang/book/second-edition/src/ch06-02-match.md

 on which pattern matches.
 Patterns can be made up of literal values, variable names, wildcards, and many other things; Chapter 18 covers all the different kinds of patterns and what they do.
-The power of `match` comes from the expressiveness of the patterns and the compiler checks that make sure all possible cases are handled.
+The power of `match` comes from the expressiveness of the patterns and the compiler checks that all possible cases are handled.

 Think of a `match` expression kind of like a coin sorting machine: coins slide